danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 Depending on personal and family history of breast cancer, as well as rare genetic mutations, some women are predisposed to develop breast cancer.
 These patients should receive additional considerations, such as supplementary MRI, shorter intervals between screenings, and so on.

-*As a result, CA-Breast must keep recommendation options configurable per site basis.* Not all sites agree on the same recommendation for high risk patients and we should not make that decision for them.
+However, not all radiologists agree on the same recommendation for high risk patients and it is often also down to the institution's protocol on what call to make. *As a result, CA-Breast must keep recommendation options configurable so that once a patient is identified as high risk, it follows the settings corresponding to institution procedures.*

 <figure class="m--content_figure m--content_figure-right">
   <img src="../assets/img/ca-breast/typewriter.svg" />